ZacharyTStone/my-gatsby-blog/content/blog/simplifying_if_statements/index.md

 In the moment, it can be easy to just add another condition to an already long if statement in your codebase.

-For the sake of your future self and others, let's try to make our code more readible.
+For the sake of your future self and others, let's try to make our code more readable..

 Did you find this blog post helpful?